YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 2: Text response:

-> Can you think of a better place for this?
+> Can you think of a better place for this attribute?

 Level 3: Parametrized response: